Jos Buttler: 2013–14: Test debut, Champions Trophy and T20 World Cup

 Buttler batting against India on Test debut in Southampton (2014).

 Buttler replaced a rested Jonathan Trott in the England ODI squad in India in early 2013 and replaced Craig Kieswetter as the first-choice wicket-keeper halfway through the ODI series.
-This allowed Buttler to break into the England ODI side on a consistent basis, playing regularly throughout the year in both ODI and T20 formats and increasingly as a wicket-keeper, despite some reservations about the quality of his work behind the stumps.
+This allowed Buttler to break into the England ODI team on a consistent basis, playing regularly throughout the year in both ODI and T20 formats and increasingly as a wicket-keeper, despite some reservations about the quality of his work behind the stumps.
 He scored his maiden half-century for England in a T20 warm-up match at the start of England's tour of New Zealand followed by his first T20I half-century in the second match of the series.
 After being confirmed as England's first-choice limited-overs wicket-keeper, he played in every match in the 2013 ICC Champions Trophy in England.
 For his performances in 2013, he was named in the T20I XI by Cricinfo.

 Buttler played again in the 2014 ICC World Twenty20 in Bangladesh in March and played regular one-day cricket throughout the year.
 He scored his maiden ODI century against Sri Lanka at Lord's in May, scoring 121 in 61 balls with nine fours and four sixes, the then-fastest century by any England batsman.
-During the fifth ODI of the series at Edgbaston, Buttler was controversially 'Mankaded' by Sachithra Senanayake, leading to tension between the sides.
+During the fifth ODI of the series at Edgbaston, Buttler was controversially 'Mankaded' by Sachithra Senanayake, leading to tension between the teams.
 England captain Alastair Cook expressed his disappointment, stating: "I've never seen it before in a game.
 I was pretty disappointed.
 If he was properly trying to steal the single then I could possibly understand it.
 But he was half a yard out of his crease.".

 After first choice wicket-keeper Matt Prior stood down after injury on 22 July 2014, Buttler was called up for the England squad for the third Test against India.
 He made 85 runs from 83 balls in his first Test innings.
 He played in the final three Tests of the series before reverting to one-day duty, touring Sri Lanka at the end of the year.